perchiek/Hello-World/README.md

 # Hello-World

  Just getting started.
-What do I do here?
+What can I do with this?!

+ Im ready to learn =)